Don-peter-joseph/RAG_Project/README.md

 # Usage
  1. Clone the repository to the local.
+ 2. Change to the Rag_Project directory.
- 2. Install the libraries from requirement.txt
+ 3. Install the libraries from requirement.txt: `uv add -r requirements.txt`
- 3. run the command : `streamlit run streamlit_app.py`
+ 4. run the command : `streamlit run streamlit_app.py`